 SEN support staff work with individuals and groups of pupils at SEND support level of provision, both in class and through withdrawal for targeted interventions/ programmes.

 The governor responsible for SEND is Mrs Kaluza.

 The designated teacher for child protection is Mrs Thorpe.

-The designated member of staff responsible for managing pupil premium is Mrs Thorpe, in liaison with Mrs Watanabe.
+The designated member of staff responsible for managing pupil premium is Mrs Thorpe.